Architecture and landscape become one – Corda Campus Hasselt

 The design of the service center stemmed from a master plan eld and Corda Campus developed for the former Philips production site, transforming this brownfield into a new, freely accessible park

 Corda Campus now functions as the ultimate eye-catcher, with architecture and landscape merging into one.
-This project is successful on many levels, and attracted many companies, in turn accelerating the need to complete the master plan in the very near future with Corda II en Corda III.
-Construction works on this next phase started in the first quarter of 2017.
+This project is successful on many levels, and attracted many companies, in turn accelerating the need to complete the master plan with Corda II en Corda III.

 The lawn has been lifted and a new building has been installed underneath.
 The complex design is based on a landscape, rather than on a building concept.